 The Sewer Scope Inspection

-Everyone knows that home inspection is an important part of the home buying process.
-However, there is also an important process that is not included in the home inspection list that is sewer scope inspection.
-Here are few tips for why you should keep a sewer scope inspection top of the list during your home purchase process.
+Everyone knows that home inspection is an important part of the home-buying process.
+However, there is also an important process that is not included in the home inspection list which is sewer scope inspection.
+Here are a few tips for why you should keep a sewer scope inspection top of the list during your home purchase process.

 Sewer scope inspection is a simple process, the plumber attaches a camera to the sewer line and maneuvers it inside.
 He will see all the issues on the monitor and will explain all the things to you.
-This process is so helpful as it does not only tell you where the sewer line is clogged, it will also reveal the overall condition of the sewer line.
+This process is so helpful as it not only tells you where the sewer line is clogged, but it will also reveals the overall condition of the sewer line.

 Though it is very clear now why a sewer scope inspection report is very important and how it can help you out before it gets too late.

 Sewer Scope Inspections are performed by our Sewer Scope Technician Adolfo Sciocchetti.

 To schedule a Sewer Scope Inspection call our team: 1-518-344-4920.